claesgill/azure_ml_workshop/local/README.md

 - Learn more about [Estimators](https://docs.microsoft.com/en-us/python/api/azureml-train-core/azureml.train.estimator.estimator?view=azure-ml-py) in the documentation

 ## Register a trained model
-In the previous section you may have noticed that your model was saved.
-However, it got saved in the container environment in Azure ML in witch don't make it available to us.
-In order to make the model available to us we can use the `Model` class, and more specifically the `register` method to upload our model to Azure.
-Let's go ahead and do that!
+In the previous section you traind your model, and you may have noticed that your model got saved.
+However, it got saved in the container environment in Azure ML in witch don't make it available for further usage.
+In order to make the model available we can use the `Model` class, and more specifically the `register` method to upload our model to Azure.
+The good thing about registering a model to Azure, is that you can keep track of all your versions.
+This can be very usefull when you are testing different hyperparameters to get the best possible model.
+But enough talk, let's dive into the code.

 Fill in the todos in `train_char_rnn.py` located in the `model` folder.
 Run the `4_deploy_to_azure.py` script afterwards:
 ```sh
 python3 4_deploy_to_azure.py
 ```

 To verify that your model was successfully uploaded, navigate to the **Models** page and you should see your model with the same name as you gave it.
-You can click it to see more details.
+You can click on it to see more details.

 #### Hints :bulb:
-- Look for **1** todos
+- Look for **1** todos.
-- The model i saved in the outputs folder in Azure ML
+- The model is saved in the outputs folder in Azure ML.
-- Check out the documentation for the [Model](https://docs.microsoft.com/en-us/python/api/azureml-core/azureml.core.model.model?view=azure-ml-py) class
+- Check out the documentation for the [Model](https://docs.microsoft.com/en-us/python/api/azureml-core/azureml.core.model.model?view=azure-ml-py) class.

 ## Test trained model
 Now that you have trained and uploaded your model, it's time to test it and see how well it works.
 You can do this using the `5_generate.py` script.
 The only thing you'll need to do is to download the model you registered earlier using the `Model` class and `download` method.

 Fill in the todo in `5_generate.py` and run it:
 ```sh